Auto Insurance Scores: What They Are, Range & More

 - Stay on top of your credit history.
 By joining WalletHub for free, you’ll have access to daily-updated versions of your credit score and report, as well as a personalized credit analysis that advises you on how to improve.

 At the end of the day, auto insurance scores won’t have as big of an impact on your life as credit scores.
 But they’re still an important tool that you should know how to use.
+If your credit is on the lower side and you’re worried about not finding suitable coverage, WalletHub has a high-risk car insurance quote estimator that can help give you an idea of where to start.

 Image: Nadia Buravleva/Shutterstock